Community & Voluntary Organisations

 How does the process work?

-- Request an application form from Anna Kingston, CARL coordinator, by emailing firstname.lastname@example.org.
+- Complete an application form and send to Anna Kingston, CARL coordinator, email@example.com.
 Anna can also provide advice in relation to your proposal, should this be required, or she can put you in contact with relevant University students or staff.
+Application form is available here CARL project Proposal Form - Community Groups

 - The finalised proposal will be sent by Anna to the CARL Advisory Group who will check to see whether it aligns with the CARL Acceptance Criteria for Proposals and also whether the proposal is a feasible research project according to student and University timelines.